 All students must abide by the GMU Honor Code and CS Department's Honor Code and Academic Integrity Policies during the semester.
 The students are supposed to work individually on the assignments.
 Collaboration will be allowed only for the group assignments, within each group.
 We reserve the right to use automated tools such as MOSS to detect plagiarism.
-Violations of the Honor Code will result in an F. Those violations will be also reported to the GMU Honor Council with the recommended sanction of F in the course (at a minimum).
+The violations of Honor Code will be reported to GMU Honor Council with the recommended sanction of F in the course (at a minimum).

-The students, if they feel that their work is not accurately graded, must initiate contact with the grader within a week of receiving the grade (either in the lecture during which it was first handed out or on the Blackboard).
+The students, if they feel that their work is not accurately graded, must initiate contact with the grader within seven days that follows the availability of the grade on Blackboard.
 Grade contesting beyond this time window will not be allowed.

-Class Home Page: Throughout the term, all course material (announcements, slides, handouts, etc.) will be available on the GMU Blackboard system.
+Class Home Page: Throughout the term, all course material (lecture videos, announcements, slides, handouts, etc.) will be available on the GMU Blackboard system.
 Important announcements will be also sent by e-mail to the students' GMU e-mail addresses.

 Computer Accounts: All students should have accounts on VSE Unix cluster (aka zeus.vse.gmu.edu).
 Information can be found here.
 Your programs will be tested and graded on the VSE Unix Cluster.
 If you develop your programs on systems other than zeus, it will be your responsibility to port them to zeus before the submission deadlines.

 Disability Statement: If you have a learning or physical difference that may affect your academic work, you will need to furnish appropriate documentation to GMU Disability Resource Center (DRC).
 If you qualify for accommodation, the DRC staff will give you a form detailing appropriate accommodations for your instructor.
 If you have such a condition, you must contact the instructor during the first week of the term about the issue.